moorepants/eme171/content/pages/octave-matlab-integration-best-practices.rst

 The first type of outputs you may be interested in are functions of the states, time, inputs, and constant parameters.
 It is useful to create a function that can calculate these.
-It is best to do this post integration for computational efficiency purposes (i.e. you can leverage vectorization and broadcasting).
+It is typically best to do this post integration for computational efficiency purposes (e.g. you can leverage vectorization and broadcasting, as shown below).

 .. math::